utkarshmisra0211/llm-mutlimodal/README.md

-# Multimodal AI: Three Paths to Guest LLMs
+# Multimodal AI: Three Paths to LLMs

 This project explores three different architectural approaches to building multimodal AI systems that can process and generate content across text, images, and audio.
 Each path represents a different trade-off between simplicity, customization, and performance.